trilemma-dev/SwiftAuthorizationSample/README.md

 1. Select your app target
 2. Switch to the Build Phases tab
-3. Add a Run Script Phase which occurs right after Dependencies
+3. Add a Run Script Phase which occurs right after the Dependencies Phase
 4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfy-job-bless-requirements`

-This will add the `SMPrivilegedExecutables` entry to your app's Info.plist each time the app is built either for debug or release.
+This will add the `SMPrivilegedExecutables` entry to your app's Info.plist each time the app is built.
 If you do not want this auto-generated value to persist after the build process, take these optional steps:

 5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`